Dominican Pollo Guisado (Stewed Chicken) Recipe

 This recipe is rich in protein, with about 15 grams per serving.
 That’s thanks to the chicken, a high-quality source of complete protein.

-If you have heart health issues or are trying to protect your cardiovascular health, you may prefer opting for the white meat since it’s lower in saturated fat—a type of fat that can increase cholesterol levels.
+If you have heart health issues or are trying to protect your cardiovascular health, you may prefer limiting how much chicken skin you eat.
+It’s a source of saturated fat—a type of fat that can increase cholesterol levels.

 The veggies and olives in this recipe provide fiber—a non-digestible carb that’s important for gut health, cholesterol management, and blood sugar regulation.
 Using the optional celery can help you get in more veggies but if you don't like celery or can't find a good bunch, don't worry about it.